web

 • NYCHA facilities

-You should use a cooling center during a heat wave if you have no access to a cool environment, and particularly if you are at risk for heat-related illness.
+You should use a cooling center during a heat wave if you have no access to a cool environment, especially if you are at risk for heat-related illness.

-Cooling center facilities are managed by New York City Agency partners, who determine each site's hours of operation and levels of accessibility.
+Cooling center facilities are managed by New York City agency partners, who determine each site's hours of operation and levels of accessibility.
 Rules and policies vary by location.
-Service animals are permitted at all sites.

 For more information, contact a facility directly.